Entropy rigidity for cusped Hitchin representations

 \begin{proposition}[see Proposition~\ref{entropy and critical exponent}] If $\Gamma\subset\mathsf{PSL}(2,\mathbb R)$ is geometrically finite, $\phi\in(\mathfrak{a}^*)^+$ and $\rho:\Gamma\to \mathsf{PSL}(d,\mathbb R)$ is a Hitchin representation, then

 \end{proposition}

-If $\Gamma$ is geometrically finite, but not a lattice, then $\Gamma$ is contained in a lattice $\Gamma^D$ such than any Hitchin representation $\rho:\Gamma\to\mathsf{PSL}(d,\mathbb R)$ extends to a Hitchin representation $\rho^D:\Gamma^D\to\mathsf{PSL}(d,\mathbb R)$ (see Proposition \ref{prop: double}).
+If $\Gamma$ is geometrically finite, but not a lattice, then $\Gamma$ is contained in a lattice $\Gamma^D$ such that any Hitchin representation $\rho:\Gamma\to\mathsf{PSL}(d,\mathbb R)$ extends to a Hitchin representation $\rho^D:\Gamma^D\to\mathsf{PSL}(d,\mathbb R)$ (see Proposition \ref{prop: double}).
 We may then apply classical arguments, which go back to Furusawa \cite{furusawa} to establish that the $\phi$-critical exponent of $\rho(\Gamma)$ is strictly less than the critical exponent of $\rho^D(\Gamma)$.
-(One may also view the proof as a concrete version of an argument in Dal'bo-Otal-Peign\'e \cite[Thm.
-A]{DOP} who make use of Patterson-Sullivan measure instead of working directly with the Poincar\'e series.)
+(One may also view the proof as a concrete version of an argument in Dal'bo--Otal--Peign\'e \cite[Thm.\ A]{DOP} who make use of Patterson-Sullivan measure instead of working directly with the Poincar\'e series.)

 \begin{proposition}[see Proposition~\ref{prop: entropy drop}] Suppose that $\rho:\Gamma\to\mathsf{PSL}(d,\mathbb R)$ is a Hitchin representation of a Fuchsian group $\Gamma$, $G$ is an infinite index, finitely generated subgroup of $\Gamma$, and $\phi\in\left(\mathfrak{a}^*\right)^+$, then